Tell-A-Friend | Bookmark Us | Sign-Up | Help

 Now that I have completed my higher secondary n almost on the verge of completing my college studies, I know all these separations are part of life n no matter whether we want or not, we cannot stop them coming our way.
 But that first separation n that first good-bye is something which takes the credit of giving a heavy feel to our hearts n minds whenever we think of it!

 Your daughter is very brave enough for controlling herself from crying in front of others!
-N that too at that age, well i now.
+N that too at that age, well i :bowdown now.
 I think had she known you were crying the rest of the night, she surely would have got up to wipe those tears coming out of your eyes instead of getting up n joining in shedding tears along with you!

 But i am smart because i am taking her to learn Science and Maths and History and Geography through textbooks in India.

-I for these words of yours!!!
+I :bowdown for these words of yours!!!

 Love